 Several cities have already lifted their community quarantine restrictions.
 Despite this, some companies still choose to let employees work remotely to avoid the risk of infection.
 Pests, however, don’t take a break.
 All kinds of pests such as rats are still lurking in your office.
 You may need to place rat traps in the office while everyone is gone.

-When you come back, you may be able to endure the occasional squeaky noises at the attic and the chewed up cables around your office.
+When you come back, you may be able to endure the occasional squeaky noises at the attic and the chewed up cables around your office since there was no proper removing old attic insulation done and installed with a new one.
 But having a rat infestation brings a number of health issues that could lead to fatal diseases.
 With COVID-19 spreading, we certainly don’t need any more people falling ill.

 Luckily enough, setting up rat traps could prevent these pests from infesting your office.
 Positioning rat traps in the right places will maximize the chances of catching them.

 Here’s a simple guide on where to place rat traps in the office.
 Read on.

 You may not feel it throughout your office hours, but rats constantly travel around.
 These pests even have routes that they usually take.